rcooper102/aos_unit_eval_data/README.md

 Some profiles have been ommited because the simulator is unable to simulate their profiles.
 (Due to strange interactions that are not currently accounted for)

-- Chaos Spawn (Beasts of Chaos) - One attack impacts another. *Fixable*
+- Chaos Spawn (Beasts of Chaos, Slaves to Darkness) - One attack impacts another. *Fixable*
 - Chainghasts (Nighthaunt) - Attack profile dependant on number of nearby models. *Unfixable*
 - Vargheists (Legions of Nagash) - Gains additional attacks after slaying models. *Unfixable*
 - Terrorgheist (Legions of Nagash) - Auto wound. *Fixable*